 Introduction to Mountaineering (A1) Course

-Introduction to Mountaineering teaches the basics of glacier travel, crevasse rescue, and navigation for safe travel in the mountains.
+Introduction to Mountaineering teaches the foundational skills of glacier travel, crevasse rescue, navigation and mountaineering for safe travel in the mountains.
 It is designed for the hiker or scrambler who wants to travel through glaciated terrain to reach summits.
 No prior experience is necessary for this course.
 You will learn to move safely across glaciers and scramble snow and rock peaks.
+This course is typically run on the Wapta Icefield, located north of Lake Louise, Alberta.
+The Wapta Icefield straddles the Continental Divide and is a world renown destination for mountaineering in all seasons.
+The summits are more accessible than those near the Columbia Icefield and are perfect for the novice mountaineer to learn on.

-Develop the necessary skills to travel safely and enjoyable through mountainous terrain.
+Develop the necessary skills to travel safely and enjoyable through glaciated and mountainous terrain.

 - Confident navigating using map, compass, and GPS.